-The park has a very open, if somewhat exposed, layout and is slightly elevated.
+The park has a very open, quite exposed layout, and is also slightly elevated.

-This gives visitors the opportunity to clearly see the sun setting behind the Sydney skyscrapers in the distance.
+This allows visitors to see the sun setting behind the Sydney skyscrapers in the distance.

 8. Luna Park

-Luna Park is always a fun place to visit in Sydney at any time of day, but it’s particularly nice in the evenings when the lights are turned on and the sun is setting in the west.
+Luna Park is always a fun place to visit in Sydney at any time, but it’s particularly lovely in the evenings when the lights are turned on, and the sun is setting in the west.

-You don’t actually have to go inside Luna Park to witness a sunset.
+But you don’t actually have to go inside Luna Park to see a sunset.

 Instead, you can walk around the park along the Lavender Bay shoreline to enjoy those beautiful views at dusk.